The-MVPs/MobileApp/README.md

 <img src='http://g.recordit.co/tZfWNMUXbi.gif' title='Video Walkthrough' width='400' alt='Video Walkthrough' />

   ## Milestone 3

+   This is our third milestone out of four.
+This milestone will allow the user to be able to post a recipe and add descriptions with other ideas too.
+The user will also be able to view other recipes.

+Time spent: **6** hours spent in total

 ## User Stories

 The following are completed functionalities:

+- [x] User will be able to post a recipe with name; description; ingredients; directions; image; prep time; and cooking time
+- [x] User can view all recipes
+- [x] Create recipe screen
+- [x]

   Here's a walkthrough of implemented user stories: